Officials: Deadly Pride parade crash appears unintentional

 Wilton Manors Vice Mayor Paul Rolli and Fort Lauderdale Mayor Dean Trantalis said the early investigation shows it was an accident.
-The driver was taken into custody, but it was unclear whether he had been charged.
+The 77-year-old driver was taken into custody, but police said no charges have been filed and the investigation is ongoing.

+The elderly driver had ailments that prevented him from walking, according to a statement Sunday from Fort Lauderdale Police, who said he was cooperating with the investigation and there was no evidence drugs or alcohol was involved.

 "The early investigation now indicates it looks like it was a tragic accident, but nobody’s saying finally what it is,” Rolli told The Associated Press in a phone interview.